Demand for money represents the wealth people hold in the form of money.

 Equilibrium of demand and supply for money

 Demand for money equals the supply of money at the equilibrium interest rate.
-If interest rates on financial assets (say bonds) is greater than the equilibrium interest level, there would be an excess supply of money which people would use to buy financial assets until the interest rate reaches the equilibrium level and vice versa.
+If interest rates on financial assets (say bonds) are greater than the equilibrium interest level, there would be an excess supply of money which people would use to buy financial assets until the interest rate reaches the equilibrium level and vice versa.
 Similarly, if the money supply increases but demand does not change, it means that money is more plentiful, hence, the interest rate and the value of money falls which causes an increase in the general price level.
 Even though a change in the money supply can have a short-run effect, in the long run, a change in the money supply would simply change the aggregate price level and would have no effect on real variables such as real output and unemployment.
 This phenomenon is called money-neutrality and it holds because output depends on labor, capital, natural resources, etc.